Trapper Keeper (South Park)

 "Trapper Keeper" is the twelfth episode of the fourth season of the animated television series South Park, and the 60th episode of the series overall.
 It is the 13th episode in production order of Season 4.
 It originally aired on Comedy Central in the United States on November 15, 2000.
 In the episode, a man from the future wants Cartman's new Trapper Keeper, while Mr. Garrison's kindergarten class holds an election for class president with confusing results.
 The Trapper Keeper storyline is an allusion to the Terminator films as well as the anime movie Akira.
 The subplot with the class president election is a parody of the 2000 United States presidential election and the controversy surrounding its outcome.
-Kief Davidson plays a guest role, voicing the kindergarteners.